Recycling Proof Patterns in Coq: Case Studies: Introduction

-Comparing to symbolic methods of proof pattern search in Coq, e.g. \lstinline?Search?, \lstinline?SearchPattern?, \lstinline?SearchAbout?, \lstinline?SearchRewrite? \cite{Coq,SSReflect} and \texttt{Whelp} \cite{AspertiGCTZ04}, ML4PG's originality is in introducing statistical pattern-recognition into the rich family of existing searching mechanisms in Coq/SSReflect.
+Comparing to symbolic methods of proof pattern search in Coq/SSReflect, e.g. \lstinline?SearchPattern?, \lstinline?Search?, \lstinline?SearchAbout?, \lstinline?SearchRewrite? \cite{Coq,SSReflect} and \texttt{Whelp} \cite{AspertiGCTZ04}, ML4PG's originality is in introducing statistical pattern-recognition into the rich family of existing searching mechanisms in Coq/SSReflect.
 Unlike symbolic pattern-search, ML4PG can discover ``unexpected'' proof-patterns that go beyond the patterns the user would try as a searching template when using symbolic pattern-search facilities.
 Whereas the existing Coq searching tools try to match the user-provided template with other lemma/theorem \emph{statements}, ML4PG takes into consideration the \emph{proof} statistics in conjunction with the lemma shapes.
 These two features -- pattern-search without a pre-defined template and the attention to the various proof parameters -- allow to achieve results often orthogonal to the symbolic pattern search.
-Section \ref{sec:mathematical} illustrates this new view on proof-pattern search.